-Why You Should Read Online Reviews and My Tips for Using Them Effectively
+Why You Should Read Online Reviews and My Tips for Using Them Effectively for Travel, Making Purchases and In Life

 My professional background in market research might explain a little about my interest in online reviews, but this topic is also relevant to a recent Meetup I attended about home stay options for world travel.